Korbit-test-org2/korbit-mentor-documentation/README.md

 # Korbit AI Mentor

-Korbit mentor CLI will allow you to analyze any local files of your computer.
-You must have an account on www.korbit.ai to use it.
+To use Korbit to analyze your local files, you can make use of our CLI tool.
+This tool is simple to install and allows you to pass Korbit local files as the targets for its scans to identify issues the same ways it does for your PRs.

+Pick the install method to the right that best matches your local machine, click on a button to copy the command to your clipboard and run it using your terminal to get started.

+**Note:** you need an account on https://mentor.korbit.ai to use the CLI tool (you will need an authentication key associated to your account).

-## How to
+## How to Install

 ### PIP